achekh/neos-critical-github-io/Guide/introduction/what-is-the-hub-super-app.md

 ### It’s free for developers to build on the Super Hub Mini App platform

-Developing your Mini App on Super Hub is free, and so is launching it.
-There is a licence fee attached to ongoing Mini Apps after a 6 months PoC phase.
+The Super App is a mandated platform by T&D and there is no cost attached to using / being on the platform.

 ***